My Photography & Travel Guide to Edinburgh, Scotland

 The Scott Monument, Edinburgh

-The Scott Monument on Princes Street — a Gothic Victorian spire built in 1846 to honor Sir Walter Scott — is one of Edinburgh's most recognizable structures and one of its most photographically unusual.
-The black-stained sandstone gives it a deliberately dramatic, almost sinister quality, and the 287 steps to the upper viewing platform reward the climb with close-up details of the carved figures and views across the gardens to the castle.
+The Scott Monument on Princes Street, a Gothic Victorian spire built in 1846 to honor Sir Walter Scott, is one of Edinburgh's most recognizable structures.
+The black-stained sandstone gives it a deliberately dramatic quality, and Princes Street Gardens, stretching below in two sections, provide the best castle-through-trees composition in Edinburgh.

 Best time: Night for the illuminated monument.
 Early morning for the gardens.
+Winter for the Christmas Market atmosphere.
+Access: Free.

 There is a beautiful park, Princess Park, right behind the monument.
 You will see many people walking and having a picnic in this area.